CDRH/genoa_mukurtu/docs/customizations.md

 with the following field settings:
 - Disable Mukurtu Mobile Sync even though field may say it is hidden
 - Topic (renamed from Category)
-  - Click gear to right to set label, click Update
+  - Click gear to right to set label, uncheck "Link to term", click Update
 - Summary
 - Tribe(s) (renamed from Tribal Affiliation)
   - Label: Inline